debamitra/debs-journal/README.md

 # debs-journal
-my stream of consciousness thoughts, tracked over time
+my stream of consciousness thoughts, tracked over time (on what I study, work on .. etc)